Hanfu: Children

 Infants would wear dudou, which was embroidered with luck charms, as their only clothing in hot summer months until they reach the age of two to three years old.
-Han Chinese children were spared from the tifayifu policy and could be dressed in Hanfu; their clothing was fastened to the right side in the Ming dynasty-style.
-Their daily clothing was made of silk, and they would wear satin and silk clothing for special occasions; the colours of the clothing were brights and the clothing were typically red and pink as these were auspicious colours.
+Han Chinese children were spared from the tifayifu policy and could be dressed in Hanfu; their clothing was fastened to the right side in the Ming dynasty–style.
+Their daily clothing was made of silk, and they would wear satin and silk clothing for special occasions; the colours of the clothing were bright and the clothing were typically red and pink as these were auspicious colours.

-They also wore a baijiayi in the Qing dynasty to wish a child good fortune and as an evil protection.

-They also wore different style of hats, such as the "rice bowl hat", the "tiger head hat", the "dog head hat", which aim to protect against evil spirit and later on to attract good fortunes when they have to take important examinations.
+They also wore a baijiayi in the Qing dynasty to wish a child good fortune and as a protection from evil, as well as different style of hats, such as the "rice bowl hat", the "tiger head hat", and the "dog head hat", which aim to protect against evil spirits and later on to attract good fortune when they have to take important examinations.